microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 ### Execution.NotProcessedWarning

+This option has been deprecated and will be removed from v3 in favor of `unprocessedObject`.
+Use `unprocessedObject` instead.

 When evaluating rules, it is possible to incorrectly select a path with rules that use pre-conditions that do not accept the pipeline object.
 In this case the object has not been processed by any rule.